edvorg/payme/web-app/resources/public/markdown/confirm.md

 We have sent your invoice to **{{receiver}}**.

-Once you have received his paiment, please click the link below and we will send him your receipt.
+Once you have received his payment, please click the link below and we will send him your receipt.

 [Confirm payment](http://{{host}}/receipt/{{invoice_id}}?token={{token}})